 Intellectual Property Rights

-Establish that you retain ownership of the software, including all code, designs, and associated materials.
+For proprietary software, it is especially important to establish that you retain ownership of the software, including all code, designs, and associated materials.
 This section protects your core business assets from unauthorized use.
+EULAs often include provisions to protect trade secrets, proprietary algorithms, and other confidential information, helping you maintain control over your brand identity and reputation.

 Limitation of Liability

-Limit your company's liability for damages that might occur from software use.
-This typically includes disclaimers for indirect damages, lost profits, or data loss.
+Limit your company’s liability for damages that might occur from software use, including damages resulting from business interruption.
+This section typically disclaims warranties, stating that the software is provided 'as is' and may not be suitable for a particular purpose, and limits the types and amounts of damages users can claim, such as indirect damages, lost profits, or data loss.

 Termination Conditions